RaviHamidov/PragmatechFrontEndProject/ReadMe.md

 - Task
     - [Content](https://github.com/PragmatechEducation/FrontEnd03#day04-05--122-23-january-2022-figma)
     ```
-        01) Verilen Figma dizayna baxaraq bacardiginiz qeder eynisini hazirlamaga calisin
+        01) Try to prepare as much as you can by looking at the given Figma design
     ```
     - [Solution](https://github.com/RaviHamidov/PragmatechFrontEndProject/tree/main/Works)